PsyUma/PirateNFTClub/index.md

 ## The Pirate NFT Club
 Pirate NFT Club is a project by two people, Uma and Sowmya.
 We think of this club as a place to learn how to create and mint ERC1721 NFTs.
 Learn how to stake your NFTs and how to bring your NFTs to the metaverse.
+We will soon be launching a collection of tools to simplify the process of NFT creation and minting.
+Finally, we will launch a P2E game where you can use the PirateNFTClub NFTs to play.

+## Why should you buy our NFTs
+- Our NFTs are not just collectibles, they can be used in the P2E game we will be launching
+- We have a skilled group leading our projects

 ### Our Pirate NFTs
 We are launching our NFTs on Opensea: [PirateNFTClub](https://opensea.io/PirateNFTClub)

 #### PirateCaptains
-We will be launching a collection of 10,000 pirate captains.
+We will be launching a collection of 10,000 pirate captains on Feb 28th, 2022

 ![PirateCaptain](abc.png)

-Each captain comes with:
+Each captain NFT is created using the following layers:
 - Hat
-- Feather
+- Feather for the Hat
 - Vest
 - Pant
 - Sword
 - Ribbons
 - Face
+- Leg